digitaltwinconsortium/DTDLParser/README.md

 ### :white_check_mark: Parse and validate a DTDL interface

-Given the next DTDL interface
+Given the following DTDL interface:

 ```json
 {